Kaleb-Moore/interactive-form-v1/README.md

 # interactive-form-v1
  Interactive form for Treehouse Techdegree

-This project also includes real time form validation for the name field.
-Once a user has started typing it will show the Green Checkmark if there are no symbols or numbers their name.
+# The name field
+* Real-time error messages
+    The real time error messages will occur after you have started typing in the _Name Field_.

+* Conditional error message
+    The conditional error messages with appear if any symbols or numbers other than __'-,.__ appear in the _Name Field_.
-If there is symbols and/or numbers there will be a real time error hint that tells the user the name field cannot contain symbols or numbers.
-There is also a real time error if the user then erases the field and leaves it blank.
+    There is one conditional message if there are symbols or numbers, as well as one for if the user deletes all the text they have entered and leaves it blank.